curateteaching/digitalpedagogy/keywords/gaming.md

 * Artifact Type: Assignment
 * Source URL: [https://youtu.be/3h7iHD-lI0g](https://youtu.be/3h7iHD-lI0g)
-* Artifact Permissions: Public video
+* Artifact Permissions: Public video, Standard YouTube License
 * Copy of the Artifact:
 * Creator and Affiliation: Lily Zhu (University of Texas at Austin) and Casey Sloan (University of Texas at Austin)